-In the second section of the poem, Walcott shifts from his own confused state of mind to the condition of the colonisers who, too, are dislocated and displaced just as his ancestors have been.
-They, too, have left behind their own histories and glories of Castille, Versailles and Valencia, and are trying hard to recreate their homelands on these distant shores.
+In the second section of the poem, Walcott shifts from his own confused state of mind to the condition of the colonizers who, too, are dislocated and displaced just as his ancestors have been.
+They, too, have left behind their own histories and glories of Castille, Versailles, and Valencia, and are trying hard to recreate their homelands on these distant shores.

 Thus, with “nostalgia or irony” they attempt a continuity of their glorious history by renaming bays, “uncombed forest” and “uncultivated grass” in this wild country.
 They give the places European names.
 Walcott remembers perhaps the popular fable of the fox who could not reach the grapes it wanted when he writes in sympathy of the white masters—“names or the sour apples/and green grapes/of their exile.”

 The memory of their homeland is diminished but the European names remain.
-Walcott explains why the colonisers felt they must teach those whom they had colonised, which has become such a significant issue in post-colonial writing –“Being men, they could not live/except they first presumed/the right of everything to be a noun.”
+Walcott explains why the colonizers felt they must teach those whom they had colonized, which has become such a significant issue in post-colonial writing –“Being men, they could not live/except they first presumed/the right of everything to be a noun.”

 “The African acquiesced,/repeated, and changed them.”—This is colonization at its most benevolent, with language as an instrument of control.
 A hegemonic force, language extended through and into education is not forced upon the native but it is accepted by consent.